rohrl/frontprop/README.md

 The motivation for the research behind Frontprop is to seek alternative learning algorithms to backpropagation, which are more similar to how biological brains learn.

-My personal intuition, from watching how babies learn, is that it's fully unsupervised, where they just observe the world, trying to pick up on patterns and correlations, which later can be used to make predictions about their environment.
+My personal intuition, based on observation of how babies learn for example, is that it's fully unsupervised, where they just observe the world, trying to pick up on patterns and correlations, which later can be used to make predictions about their environment.
 Only later, once this foundational "pretraining" is complete, we use "labels" (expected outputs) to augment our learning (i.e. supervised learning).